4 Types of Health Plans: How They Compare

 Each insurance brand may offer one or more of these four common types of plans:

 - Preferred provider organizations (PPOs)

 - High-deductible health plans (HDHPs), which may be linked to health savings accounts (HSAs)

 Take a minute to learn how these plans differ.
 Being familiar with the plan types can help you pick one to fit your budget and meet your health care needs.
 To learn the specifics about a brand's particular health plan, look at its summary of benefits.

 Health Maintenance Organization (HMO)

-An HMO delivers health services through a network.
+An HMO delivers all health services through a network of healthcare providers and facilities.
 With an HMO, you may have: